 - ongoing pain that begins in the upper left or middle of the stomach but may spread to the back, with or without vomiting

-- rash; itching; swelling of the eyes, face, mouth, tongue, or throat; difficulty breathing or swallowing
+- rash; itching; swelling of the eyes, face, mouth, tongue, or throat; or difficulty breathing or swallowing

-- decreased urination; swelling of legs, ankles, or feet
+- decreased urination; or swelling of legs, ankles, or feet

 - vision changes

 Semaglutide injection may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).